ourcodingclub/ourcodingclub.github.io/_tutorials/funandloops.md

 ## 2. Building a simple function

 Open a new `RStudio` session and create a new `R` script.
-If you haven't already done so, download the resources needed for this tutorial from <a href="https://github.com/ourcodingclub/CC-5-fun-and-loop" target="_blank">this Github repository</a>.
+If you haven't already done so, download the resources needed for this tutorial from [this Github repository](https://github.com/ourcodingclub/CC-5-fun-and-loop).
 Clone and download the repo as a zipfile, then unzip it.
 In your `R` script, set the working directory to the repository you just downloaded by running the code below (replacing `PATH_TO_FOLDER` with the location of the folder on your computer, e.g. `~/Downloads/CC-5-fun-and-loop`):

 ```r
 setwd("PATH_TO_FOLDER")